Note: all bus fares increased again from 1 January 2025, see fare increases. This page reflects the new fare structure.

 Park and ride

 Truro park and ride is not included in the all Cornwall ticketing structure.
-Tickets for the service have to be purchased on the buses.
+Day tickets for the service can be purchased on the buses or individual day tickets can be purchased through the First Bus app.
 The cost, as from 1 April 2024, is £2.40 for unlimited travel on the park and ride service for one day (this price applies all week, there is no longer a cheaper fare on Saturdays).
+As from December 2024, it has become possible again to purchase a day ticket in the offices at the terminals at Tregurra and Langarth, see back to the future.

 Multi-day ticket bundles can be purchased through the First Bus app.
 However, be aware of the expiry dates that apply on these bundles.
 For further information, see park and ride.